KDAY: KDAY at 93.5 FM

 KDAY was resurrected on 93.5 FM on September 20, 2004, offering a rhythmic contemporary format that emphasized old school hip hop, a nod to its AM heritage.
+Although, 93.5 was branding itself as KDAY, its call letters were still KZAB.
+As KDAY was being used by a Radio station in Independence and a TV Station in Bishop, California.
+The station manager of KDAY 92.5 and TV 33 noticed 93.5's branding during a visit to LA.
+He would tell the stations owner Benett Kessler.
+After a couple of weeks, Styles Media would approach Benett about purchasing the KDAY call letter from her stations, the deal went through and on December 10, 2004 93.5 had the KDAY call letters while Bennett's stations were renamed KSRW.

 In April 2006, KDAY began moving away from rhythmic contemporary and toward an urban contemporary approach as the station refocused its target audience toward African Americans.
 This was in response to competitor KPWR (Power 106) de-emphasizing urban in favor of rhythmic contemporary in order to target Hispanic listeners.
 Due to sinking ratings, a month later, long-time hip-hop/R&B station KKBT eliminated hip hop from the format, and flipped to a mixture of urban adult contemporary (urban AC) and urban talk programs, similar in format to KHHT and KJLH.
 (Only afterwards did KKBT change its call letters and name to KRBV and "V100".)
 In addition, KDAY brought Steve Harvey on board on Memorial Day weekend in 2006; he had been released by KKBT the previous year.
 Weeks later, rival KKBT signed on Tom Joyner to carry his syndicated morning show there; however, in December 2006, KKBT would dismiss Joyner due to low ratings, partly attributed to Harvey's success.